sathomas2/CarND-Unscented-Kalman-Filter-Project/README.md

 Since the simulator provides ground truth labels for velocity and yaw rate as well as a timestamp for each measurement, I can calculate the bicycle's acceleration and yaw acceleration between each timestamp.
 As a starting point, I set my initial standard deviations for acceleration and yaw acceleration as 1/2 of the max recorded acceleration, or 0.05 and 0.07, respectively.
 See the data_visualization notebook, lines 3-5, for how I did this.

 I ran the simulator once with these process noise estimates, calculating the Noise Innovation Squared for each sensor after each measurement update and writing it to a file (ukf.cpp lines 255-261 and 330-336).
-NIS is a metric often used to measure performance in Kalman Filters.
-Essentially, it measures the difference between the expected measurement and the actual sensor measurement.
+NIS is a metric often used to guage performance in Kalman Filters.
+Essentially, it calculates the difference between the expected measurement and the actual sensor measurement.
 It is defined as:
 <figure>
   <img src="readme_images/NIS.png"/>
 </figure>